mgtools/HAPiID/README.md

 The pipeline has two main steps, the "profiling" step and "targetted search step".
 The program MSGF+ is used for peptide spectral matching, which could be found [here](MSGF+/).

 The initial "profiling" step starts by issuing the an MSGF+ search over the database made from ribosomal proteins and elongation factors.
-This is done by the [MSGFPlus.jar](MSGF+/MSGFPlus.jar) program
+This is done by the [MSGFPlus.jar](MSGF+/MSGFPlus.jar) program.

+After this step the script [get_genome2peptideMappintgsMatrix.py](scripts/get_genome2peptideMappintgsMatrix.py) is used to map all the peptides identified through the ribosomal and elongation factor proteins, to their corresponding genomes.

+The script [coverAllPeptide_greedy.py](scripts/coverAllPeptide_greedy.py) is then used to list genomes in decreasing order of their contribution needed to explain all the peptides identified in the "profiling" step.

+The top N genomes are then extracted and their genomes expanded to create the final database for spectral identification using the scripts [extract_representative_genomes_abundanceBased.py](scripts/extract_representative_genomes_abundanceBased.py) & [extract_representative_ribP_elonF_proteins.py](scripts/extract_representative_ribP_elonF_proteins.py)